 The Brights released their debut CD, Live Love Dream, in 2009 at Hugh’s Room in Toronto.
 Live Love Dream is a collection of twelve original tunes (eleven songs and one instrumental), and includes three co-writes that “show the best of both” [Jennifer Ives, music promoter].
-The album stays true to their live duo sound, albeit with Patrick McPhail’s bass and a few harmony and instrumental layers thrown in on the occasional track.
+The album stays true to their live duo sound, albeit with PATRICK MCPHAIL’s bass and a few harmony and instrumental layers thrown in on the occasional track.

-Recent performance highlights include Live From the Rock Festival, the Mariposa Folk Festival and BarrieFolk Festival, and Toronto City Roots.
-This past year saw them venturing out for their first two western tours, where Jim Sinclair of Castlegar News reviewed them as "a couple of musical powerhouses... charismatic charm... experienced, gifted, original and extremely likeable."On their most recent tour – their fourth to the Maritimes – Cole Harbour's Rose & Kettle Sessions "extended our concert season to make sure we didn't miss them," and Chip Veinotte, volunteer at the Lunenburg Sessions, declared their performance to be "one of the best Sessions I've ever seen!".
+Past performance highlights include Live From the Rock Festival, the Mariposa Folk Festival and BarrieFolk Festival, and Toronto City Roots.
+On their most recent western tour, JIM SINCLAIR of CASTLEGAR NEWS reviewed them as "a couple of musical powerhouses... charismatic charm... experienced, gifted, original and extremely likeable."On their most recent tour of the Maritimes, Cole Harbour's Rose & Kettle Sessions "extended our concert season to make sure we didn't miss them," and CHIP VEINOTTE, volunteer at the Lunenburg Sessions, declared their performance to be "one of the best Sessions I've ever seen!".

 As their fan Robert Rountree exclaimed: “drop everything but your drawers and go see this group!”.

 Held by the Women & Children's Shelter of Barrie (www.barrieshelter.com)